jannme310103/tidalsync/README.md

 ## 📝 License

-MIT – free to use, modify, and distribute.
+GNU - free to use, study, change and distribute

 ---